Understanding Wood Undertones for Interior Design

 Neutral undertones:

-Brigitte has a beautiful deep tone mixing cooler and warmer undertones.
+Brigitte and Carmel have a beautiful deep tone mixing cooler and warmer undertones.